 Family Support Counselor

 The Support Counselor provides behaviorally focused mental health services to children and families.
 Counselors work with youth in their environments: assisting birth/foster parents with care and supervision, maintaining a close and supportive relationship with the child’s educational placement, planning activities that encourage social development, and supporting the youth in getting access to community resources.
-Support Counselors are members of a treatment team, and provide services at the program site and in the community, including hospitals, schools, and family homes.
+The Support Counselor is a member of a treatment team that seeks to provide families with strengths-based, family-focused support.

 Seneca Family of Agencies is committed to providing traditionally marginalized communities a network of outstanding mental health, community based, and educational services.
 We are committed to building a diverse staff and strongly encourages people of color to apply.
 Our programs are deeply engaged in conversations and trainings on Diversity, Equity, and Inclusion in order to bring equity and justice to the youth and families we serve.

 - Assist the birth/foster parents in all aspects of care and supervision of the child as needed.